coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 See [Simon Willison’s excellent work](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/) for more details, and for examples in agentic AI software development [here](https://www.darkreading.com/application-security/github-copilot-camoleak-ai-attack-exfils-data) and [here](https://ainativedev.io/news/malicious-github-issue-ai-agent-leak).

 [Prompt injection](/go/promptinjection/) and mostly the [indirect](/go/indirectpromptinjection/) form is the key threat in most agentic AI systems.
+The [prompt injection section](/go/promptinjection/) covers agentic taxonomy (stored injection, multi-agent propagation) and structural mitigations (Agentic Rule of Two, tool-boundary firewalls).
 See the [seven layers section](/go/promptinjectionsevenlayers/) on how these controls form layers of protection.
 After model alignment and filtering and detection, it should be assumed that prompt injection can still happen and therefore it is critical that _blast radius control_ is performed.

 Further links:
 - For more details on the agentic AI threats, see the [Agentic AI threats and mitigations, from the GenAI security project](https://genai.owasp.org/resource/agentic-ai-threats-and-mitigations/).